temporalio/documentation/docs/java-workflow-interface.md

 title: Workflow Interface
 ---

-Workflow encapsulates the orchestration of activities and child Workflows.
+Workflow encapsulates the orchestration of Activities and child Workflows.
 It can also answer synchronous queries and receive external events (also known as signals).

 A Workflow must define an interface class.
 A Workflow interface class must be annotated with `@WorkflowInterface`.